react-workspaces/react-workspaces-playground/README.md

 1. Updating the Webpack config:

-   - Use `main:src` in in `package.json` for loading development source code.
+   - Use `main:src` in `package.json` for loading development source code.

    - Use `production` or `development` settings based on your `yarn workspaces` settings in your `<workspaces-root>/package.json`: